Inspiring Grip to Term Life Insurance

 Level Cover

 With level cover, you select a fixed cover amount and policy term.
 Premiums remain constant throughout the term.
 If you stop paying premiums, the policy lapses without value.
-This policy provides a lump sum payment in case of a claim, helping families manage expenses like rent or mortgage payments.
+This policy provides a lump-sum payment upon a claim, helping families manage expenses such as rent or mortgage payments.
 However, the cover amount doesn’t rise with inflation, which could impact its real value over time.

 Decreasing Cover

 Decreasing cover is designed for financial commitments that reduce over time, such as a repayment mortgage.
 The cover amount reduces gradually during the policy term, eventually reaching zero.
 Despite this, premiums remain fixed throughout.
-If the policyholder passes away during the term, the payout can be used to clear the mortgage or loan.
+If the policyholder dies during the term, the payout can be used to repay the mortgage or loan.
 As the cover reduces, premiums are often lower than level cover policies, making it a cost-effective option.

 Increasing Cover